Verifying Pufferfish Privacy in Hidden Markov Models: Pufferfish Privacy Verifier: FAIER

 Algorithm~\ref{algorithm:noisy-max} is {$\ln(2)$}-Pufferfish private when the contraction of diseases is independent for data entries. \hide{ which is inspired by when formulating differential privacy in Pufferfish framework, independence among individuals in the database is required~\cite{KM:14:PFMPD}.} Our next step is to analyze the privacy mechanism model when the contraction of the disease $A$ is correlated among data entries.

-\begin{example} Assume that the data set consists of two family members, including John, and the disease $A$ is highly contagious.
-Suppose John has not contracted the disease $A$.
-We compute the initial information state $\pi$ using $p_A$, $p_B$, and $p_C$ with the prior knowledge.
-For instance, the initial probabilities for states $011$ and $202$ are $(1-p_A) \cdot 2p_B(1-p_B) \cdot 2p_C(1-p_C)$ and $0$ respectively.
-Similarly, we obtain the initial information state $\tau$ given that John has the disease.
-The initial probabilities for $011$ and $202$ are $0$ and $p_A \cdot (1-p_B)^2 \cdot p_C^2$ respectively.
-Our tool finds the discrete Noisy Max algorithm is no longer $\ln(2)$-Pufferfish private when $p_A = p_B = p_C = \frac{1}{2}$. $ \blacksquare$ \end{example}
+\begin{example} Assume that the data set consists of $2$ family members, including John, and there are $5$ queries which ask the number of patients of $5$ diseases in the data set.
+To protect privacy, Algorithm~\ref{algorithm:noisy-max} is applied to query results.
+Now assume an attacker has certain prior knowledge: 1.
+Disease $1$ is so highly contagious that either none or both members infect the disease; 2.
+Disease $2$ to Disease $5$ are such diseases that every person has the probability of $p_k$ to catch Disease $k$; and 3.
+The attacker knows the values of probabilities: $p_k = \frac{k}{10}$ for $k \in \{3, 4, 5\}$, but does not know the value of $p_2$.
+Suppose the secret is whether John has contracted Disease $1$ and we wonder whether there exists such a $p_2$ that $\ln(2)$-Pufferfish private is violated.
+We can compute the initial distribution pair $\pi$ and $\tau$ given the above information.
+For instance, if John has contracted Disease $1$, then the initial probability for state $21110$ is $p_2(1-p_2) \cdot (\frac{3}{10}) (1-\frac{3}{10}) \cdot (\frac{4}{10}) (1-\frac{4}{10}) (1-\frac{5}{10})^2$.
+Similarly, we obtain the initial information state given that John has not contracted the disease.
+Then FAIER verifies the mechanism does not satisfy $\ln(2)$-Pufferfish private with the synthesized parameter $p_2 = \frac{1}{2}$.$ \blacksquare$ \end{example}

 \hide{ We describe a classic scenario of applying Noisy Max.
 Assume that there are $3$ diseases $\{A,B,C\}$ and $2$ members ${John, Alice}$ in the data set.
 People can observe which disease infects the most people.
 In order to protect privacy, Noisy Max algorithm is applied to the results.
 We can also set some rule that if more than one disease infects the most people, the smallest index will be observed.
 There's one attacker who has some prior knowledge about some of the diseases and members in the data set: For disease $A$, usually people will contract the disease with probability $p_1$; for disease $B$, it is highly contagious so that the family members John and Alice will contract it at the same time with probability $p_2$ or neither will contract it; the attacker doesn't have any information about disease $C$.
 Now we want to figure out, is there much difference in observations between John contracting disease $C$ and John not contacting with those prior knowledge?
 That is, we want to know whether this model satisfies some $\epsilon$-Pufferfish privacy.